ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 the mentioned IP address/hostname for this to work.

-If you have MAPDL installed on your local host, you can use the ``launch_mapdl`` method to both start and connect to MAPDL.
+If you have MAPDL installed on your local host, you can use the :func:`launch_mapdl() <ansys.mapdl.core.launch_mapdl>` method to both start and connect to MAPDL.

-If you have any problem launching PyMAPDL, see :ref:`debugging_launch_mapdl`
+If you have any problem launching PyMAPDL, see :ref:`debugging_launch_mapdl`.

 Connect to a dockerized MAPDL session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you work with Docker, for example using the
+If you work with Docker, for example you use the
 `docker-compose.yml <pymapdl_docker_compose_base_>`_ file provided in the
-directory `docker <pymapdl_docker_dir_>`_, then you need to connect to the
+directory `docker <pymapdl_docker_dir_>`_, then you must connect to the
-MAPDL instance running on the docker container as if it was a remote MAPDL
+MAPDL instance running on the Docker container as if it was a remote MAPDL
 instance.
-However, because of the ports are exposed to the host (``ports`` field
+However, because the ports are exposed to the host via the ``ports`` field
-in `docker-compose.yml <pymapdl_docker_compose_base_>`_ file) you can connect
+in the `docker-compose.yml <pymapdl_docker_compose_base_>`_ file, you can connect
-to it without specifying the IP address of the Docker container.
+to this MAPDL instance without specifying the IP address of the Docker container.

-If you are using the local configuration specified in
+If you are using the local configuration specified in the
-`docker-compose.local.yml <pymapdl_docker_compose_local_>`_ , then,
+`docker-compose.local.yml <pymapdl_docker_compose_local_>`_ file,
-after attaching your VSCode instance, you can work with MAPDL as it is local, meaning
+after attaching your VSCode instance, you can work with MAPDL as if it were local.
-you can launch MAPDL instances using `launch_mapdl <pymapdl_launch_mapdl_>`_.
+This means that you can launch MAPDL instances using :func:`launch_mapdl() <ansys.mapdl.core.launch_mapdl>`.